 DINING IN GEORGETOWN COUNTY

-Southern dining is as resourceful, bountiful and deeply-rooted as its diverse history.
-A cornucopia of fresh seafood and time-honored traditions have attracted an impressive list of great chefs, many of whom incorporate these local delights into their world-class menus.
+Southern dining is as resourceful, bountiful and deeply rooted as its diverse history.
+Fresh seafood and time-honored traditions have attracted an impressive list of great chefs, and many use these local delights into their world-class menus.

-Come and experience one of the most tranquil settings in all of America.
-Here tradition, a Lowcountry way of life and a quintessential formula of Southern Hospitality highlight the stay of every visitor.
-Bon appetit!
+Come and experience one of the most peaceful settings in all of America.
+Here tradition, a Lowcountry way of life and a big pinch of Southern Hospitality are a big part of the stay of every visitor.